AbhinavMir/networking/routing.md

 ## D-V routing vs NH Routing

 Distance Vector routing and Next hop routing are two different types of routing protocols.
 Distance Vector routing (also known as Bellman-Ford or RIP) is a routing protocol that uses the distance to a destination to determine the best path to take.
 It sends information about a network's topology to its neighbors, who then use the information to update their own routing tables.
 Next hop routing is a more efficient routing protocol that sends packets directly to their destination without waiting for information from its neighbors.
 It uses the concept of a next hop address to determine the best path to take.
 It is often used in large networks because of its speed and efficiency.

+## Policy Based Routing

+Policy based routing (PBR) is a type of routing that enables an administrator to create specific rules to determine which route a packet should take in a network.
+It is often used to override the default routing table and route packets based on the source address, destination address, protocol type, and other criteria.
+It is used to provide more control over the network traffic, allowing the administrator to prioritize certain types of traffic, improve network performance and security, and provide a high level of resilience.
+PBR can be used to route a packet based on the type of service, such as the Voice Over IP (VoIP) or streaming video, or to prioritize certain types of traffic, such as those from a particular source IP address or subnet.

+**Re: BGP**: Border Gateway Protocol (BGP) is a routing protocol used to route traffic on the Internet.
+It is the protocol used by Internet Service Providers (ISPs) to exchange information about how to route traffic between their networks.
+BGP is used to determine the best path for data to travel from one network to another.
+It is an exterior gateway protocol (EGP) that is used for exchanging routing information between autonomous systems (ASes) on the Internet.
+BGP is the only protocol used to exchange routing information between different ASes and is a key component of the Internet’s inter-domain routing system.